Is Your Career Safe? AI-Proof Careers

 Personal Services

 A broad category of jobs is protected by the simple fact that they involve direct, physical, and personalized interaction with a client.
-These are the high-touch service professions where the quality of the service is inextricably linked to the skill and personality of the provider.
+These are the high-touch service professions in which the quality of service is inextricably linked to the skill and personality of the provider.

 Hairstylists and barbers, for example, provide a service that is both technical and personal.